-Form to record a formal complaint Please complete and return to(Chair of Governors) who will acknowledge receipt and explain what action will be taken.
+Appendix 3 Form to record a formal complaint

+Please complete and ret acknowledge receipt and urn tod explain what action wi s) who will

-Your name: ·
+Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number: Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
-(Who did you

-speak to and what was the response)?
+(Who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

-Are you attaching any p paperwork?
-If so, pleas e give deta ils.
+Are you attaching any paperwork?
+If so, please give details.

+Signature: Date:

+Official

 Official use

-Date acknowledgement sent: Complaint referred to:
+Date acknowledgement dgement sent: Complaint referred to:

 Acknowledgement sent by: Date: